 So I think with high demand and good pay, full-stack development is worth learning for a secured future.

 You should have understood what skills are required to become a full-stack developer and why you should consider a career in this field.
 Full-stack developers have a high demand in the market, and also organizations are ready to pay good numbers to talented professionals.
-If you are willing to get started with full-stack development, then I must recommend some good resources like full-stack java course KnowledgeHut.
+If you are willing to get started with full-stack development, then I must recommend some good resources like full-stack bootcamp by KnowledgeHut.